 Great stories about the Lighthouse and Native American legends about the Island have been crafted over time.
 A resident ghost is even said to haunt the residence.
 Photographers and artists have captured the beauty of the Lighthouse thousands of times making it one of the most vivid images in all of Del Norte County.
 The scenic beauty has made Battery Point Lighthouse the subject of film companies for movies, television programs, commercials and music videos.
 Many weddings have taken place on the island.

 Visits to the Battery Point Lighthouse and Island are only possible at low tides.
 Extreme care and caution should be used when crossing the two hundred feet between the mainland and island anytime wave action may cover the crossing area.
 Sneaker waves at any time can threaten visitors standing on or near the rocks and the shore of Battery Point Island.
 There are currently no public restroom facilities available on Battery Point Island.
 Care by visitors should be taken to protect all natural wildlife and plant life on the Island.

-The Lighthouse is open April through September, tides permitting, between the hours of 10 AM and 4 PM, Wednesday through Sunday.
+The Lighthouse is open April through September, tides permitting, between the hours of 10 AM and 4 PM, every day.
+October through March, tides permitting, the lighthouse is open 10 AM to 4 PM on weekends.
 The Lighthouse, Museum and Battery Point Island’s care are entrusted to the Del Norte County Historical Society.
 Admission is free to Society Members.
 For more information about Battery Point Lighthouse, visiting the area or to join or support the Historical Society visit www.delnortehistory.org.